Doc Gallows: Second return to WWE (2022–2025)

 On the October 10, 2022, episode of Raw, Gallows and Anderson made their unannounced return to WWE as faces, saving AJ Styles from an attack by The Judgment Day after Styles fooled Finn Bálor into thinking he had joined them by embracing in a hug.
 The O.C decided to take the Judgment Day on at Crown Jewel on November 5, 2022.
 The team ended up with a loss because of Rhea Ripley.
 After the loss because of the interference, Mia Yim decided to join The O.C and help them fend off Ripley.

 As part of the 2023 WWE Draft, Gallows was drafted to the SmackDown brand.

 On the February 20, 2024, episode of NXT, Gallows and Anderson attacked Axiom and Nathan Frazer and Chase University (Andre Chase and Duke Hudson) after the two teams faced each other, turning heel for the first time since 2022 and marking Gallows and Anderson's return to NXT.
 Gallows and Anderson wrestled their return NXT match on the April 25 episode of NXT, defeating Edris Enofe and Malik Blade.
 On February 8, 2025, Gallows (along with Anderson) was released from WWE for the third time.

+Gallows (along with Anderson) would later make an appearance at the 2026 WWE Hall of Fame to induct AJ Styles.